 This is why the relationship between Psilocybe and humans is deeper than we think: we have helped spread them.

-Even if the Spanish conquistadores during the Inquisition did all they could to erase the existence of the psychedelic fungi and their rituals, the torture of the Aztecs and Mesoamerican tribes resulted in nothing, the spores made a conquest of their own.
-As part of this conquest, the spores made it to Europe through the very same people who were desperately trying to extinct them, by boat, on their clothes, in their hair, in their animals, under their shoes, on their very skin, the fungi spores continued their very own ruthless expansion.
+Even if the Spanish conquistadores did all they could to erase the existence of the psychedelic fungi and their rituals, the torture of the Aztecs and Mesoamerican tribes resulted in nothing, the spores made a conquest of their own.
+As part of this conquest, the spores made it to Europe through the very same people who were desperately trying to make them extinct.
+By boat, attached on their clothes and their hair, in their animals, under their shoes, on their very skin, the fungi spores continued their very own ruthless expansion.

 Psilocybe cubensis, the most widespread magic mushroom out there.